A vertically integrated model with phase change for aquifers in cold firn: Solutions for expansion of a finite volume aquifer in cold firn

 The resulting unconfined aquifer expands laterally over time into the cold firn at -30$\, ^\circ$C (Figure~\ref{fig2:analyvsnum}\textit{a}).
-In a span of 2 years (i.e., 3 to 5 years), the aquifer height has reduced by about 25 m, and the horizontal extent has increased by almost 1 km.
-The aquifer is very dynamic initially but gradually slows with time as the hydraulic gradients decrease.
-In a span of about 10 years, the aquifer's height has halved (Figure~\ref{fig2:analyvsnum}\textit{b}) and its radius has doubled (Figure~\ref{fig2:analyvsnum}\textit{c}); however, the volume has only decreased by about 4\% due to meltwater refreezing (Figure~\ref{fig2:analyvsnum}\textit{d}).
-The analytical solutions compare well with the numerical solutions (Figure~\ref{fig2:analyvsnum}).
-For $\kappa / \kappa_1=0.925$, the radial expansion scaling exponent $\beta = 0.328$ is lower than in the case of temperate firn $\beta = 1/3$ in cartesian coordinates.
-Meltwater refreezing causes a simultaneous reduction in porosity ($\Delta \phi = 0.052$), hydraulic conductivity, and hydraulic head (water level), leading to a slower lateral propagation of the aquifer.
+For this specific firn with calculated $\kappa / \kappa_1=0.925$ based on initial condition, the radial expansion scaling exponent $\beta = 0.328$ is slightly lower than in the case of temperate firn $\beta = 1/3$ in cartesian coordinates.
+Here liquid water freezing causes a simultaneous reduction in porosity ($\Delta \phi = 0.057$), hydraulic conductivity, and hydraulic head (water level), leading to slower lateral propagation of the aquifer.
+In a span of 4 years (i.e., $t=5$ years), the aquifer height has reduced to about 120 m, the horizontal extent has increased to 4900 m (Figure~\ref{fig2:analyvsnum}\textit{b}), and the aquifer gradually slows with time as the hydraulic gradients decrease.
+In a span of about 10 years, the aquifer's height has halved to $\sim$90 m, and its horizontal extent has almost doubled to $\sim$6200 m (Figure~\ref{fig2:analyvsnum}\textit{c}).